Cable and Municipalities

 Municipally Owned Cable Systems

 Some communities provide cable service through a municipally owned system, generally at rates around half that of private cable companies.
 We have represented several cities with such systems and have assisted cities in their investigation of creating a municipal cable system.
 We defended one city with a municipal cable system from 1984 to 1992 against constitutional and antitrust challenges brought by a competing private cable company with higher rates.
 The firm also represents other municipal cable systems on selected matters.

 We were actively involved in securing amendments to the 1992 Cable Act—which enhance municipalities' ability to enact customer service ordinances so as to protect their residents—participated in the FCC's customer service rulemakings on national cable customer service standards and have prepared model cable customer service ordinances for municipalities to use.

 Our firm has a large municipal practice.
-It is municipal attorney for several cities and townships and provides specialized legal services to many other municipalities.
+We are municipal counsel for several cities and townships and provide specialized legal services to many other municipalities.
 As a result, the firm is knowledgeable about municipalities, how they work and their cost constraints.
-It brings this experience to bear when working with municipalities on cable matters.
-Members of the firm for many years have been on the governing council of (and chaired) the Municipal Lawyers Section of the State Bar of Michigan.
-A member of the firm was Chairman of the Legal Section of the American Public Power Association.
-The firm is active in the International Municipal Lawyers Association and the National Association of Telecommunications Officers & Advisors.
+We bring this experience when working with municipalities on cable matters.
+For many years, members of the firm have been on the governing council of (and chaired) the Municipal Lawyers Section of the State Bar of Michigan.
+A member of the firm was chairman of the Legal Section of the American Public Power Association.
+The firm is also active in the International Municipal Lawyers Association and the National Association of Telecommunications Officers & Advisors.